thanos-io/thanos/docs/proposals/210701_endpoint_discovery.md

     blah: ...
 ```

 Right now this info API would be added to existing components Ruler, Store, Sidecar, Compact, Downsample, Receive.
-But this would be added in the future for Targets, Examplers, etc.
+But this would be added in the future for Targets, Exemplers, etc.

 The upgrade path would be possible in this case, as it's strictly additive for endpoints, and there will be a migration path to fallback to current discovery methods which could be removed in the future.